 How I Work

-One of my paintings almost finished, that will be used as an image, that will provide visual accompaniment to the tripart poem, “The Culture”.
+One of my paintings almost finished, an image that will provide visual accompaniment to the tripart poem, “The Culture”.
 I mostly do miscible (water-soluble) oil, charcoal, and pastel, but I like trying new ideas.
 I mix media a lot, putting pencil or ink in with paint or pastel.
 I have done collage work for a long series in the past, but haven’t recently.
-These days, I use canvas boards, because they are so easy to store, and it gets to be a big thing, keeping stretched canvases . . . finding someplace to keep them!
+These days, I use canvas boards, because they are so easy to store, and it gets to be a big thing, keeping stretched canvases…finding someplace to keep them!

 I am grateful for your support!